ThamosIO/gulp-template-mandrill/README.md

 });
 ```

-You need to have `.json` file that contains the Mandrill information for your template, with the same name as the `html` file it refers to.
+You need to have a `.json` file that contains the Mandrill information for your template, with the same name as the `html` file it refers to.

 Such as :